diyuanqiu/Software-Architecture/README.md

 ## Earliest Design Decisions

+1. Requests should be BDFL(Benevolent Dictator For Life), which when other contributors make contribution to the project, founders will consolidate all resources to build up requests.
-* Requests should be able to handle concurrency problems.
+2. Requests should be able to handle concurrency problems.
-* Requests should be able to support python 3.x .
+3. Requests should be able to support python 3.x .
-* Requests should have exhaustive unit tests.
+4. Requests should have exhaustive unit tests.

+##### The first decision is the leadership strategy of Requests.
+The other three decisions are the basic requirement of Requests.